dankinsoid/swift-api-client-addons/README.md

 ## License

 swift-networking is available under the MIT license.
 See the LICENSE file for more info.

-## Testing
-Swift-Networking supports easy testing and mocking of network clients, making it simple to write unit tests for your networking code.

 ## Contributing
 We welcome contributions to Swift-Networking!
 Please read our contributing guidelines to get started.